alexhisen/mobx-schema-form/README.md

 mobx-schema-form renders form widgets \(by default Material Design\) based on schema and form definition in [json-schema-form](https://github.com/json-schema-form/json-schema-form/wiki/Documentation) format.
 Includes intelligent real-time validation and display of validation error message in each widget.

-mobx-schema-form is a wrapper around [react-schema-form](https://github.com/networknt/react-schema-form).
+mobx-schema-form is a syntax-compatible wrapper around the low-level utils of [react-schema-form](https://github.com/networknt/react-schema-form).
 By default, mobx-schema-form uses [React-Toolbox](http://react-toolbox.com/) widgets instead of material-ui and wires up the widgets to work with [MobX FormStore](https://alexhisen.gitbooks.io/mobx-forms/formstore-overview.html).
 It also adds some improvements primarily in the area of validation.

 ## Features